Contents

 All engine and exhaust modifications can (and usually will) impact sound volume and sound quality.
 This is true regardless of the brand of muffler you choose.

-Below, we have compiled a list of common vehicle modifications, and how they might affect sound.
+Below, we have compiled a list of common vehicle modifications, and how they might affect sound regardless of muffler brand.
 We hope you find this useful, even if you don't choose our brand.
-This is not an exhaustive list, and you are not guaranteed to get these results:
+This is not an exhaustive list, and you are not guaranteed to get these results.
+Please reach out to us directly for personalized strategies and advice if your vehicle has any of these mods and you're concerned:

-• Upgrading pipe size can increase sound volume.
+- Upgrading pipe size can increase sound volume, and in some cases drone.

-• Upgrading to “duals” can increase sound volume.
-On 6 cylinder engines and smaller, duals are very often overkill and can lead to more issues than gains.
+- Upgrading to aftermarket/custom "true duals” can increase sound volume.
+On 6 cylinder engines and smaller, aftermarket/custom duals are usually overkill and can lead to more issues such as rasp.
 Duals are also not necessary for great sound on V8s, especially V8 vehicles made in the last 30 years (but even before), and especially with Paradox Mufflers.
-People are often surprised by how much full, performance sound can be achieved with a single Paradox Muffler.
+People are often surprised by how much full, performance sound can be achieved with a single Paradox Muffler

-• Deleting catalytic converters and/or emission controls can increase volume and lead to unpredictable changes in sound quality and engine tuning.
+- Deleting catalytic converters and/or emission controls can increase volume and lead to unpredictable changes in sound quality and engine tuning.
+This often leads to drone and rasp.

-• Aftermarket "High Flow" Catalytic Converters can increase volume, and sometimes cause tuning issues if it is too lightly rated for the vehicle.
+- Aftermarket "High Flow" Catalytic Converters can increase volume, and sometimes cause tuning issues if it is too lightly rated for the vehicle.
+It can also cause rasp.

-• Turn downs and "dumps" typically cause far more interior resonance and are more prone to drone than tailpipes.
-This is especially true for cars and SUVs.
+- Turn downs and "dumps" typically cause far more interior resonance and are more prone to drone than tailpipes.
+This is especially true for cars and SUVs, but it's also true for trucks.

-• Long, and/or undersized tailpipes can sometimes lead to a “cackling” sound.
+- Long, and/or undersized tailpipes can sometimes lead to a “cackling” sound and rasp.
 This can also happen to exhaust that is not air tight (i.e. has holes, gaps, or poor welds).

-• Headers drastically change the sound and inherently effects the emissions systems on modern vehicles.
-Headers can cause or exacerbate a lot of noises.
+- Headers drastically change the sound and inherently effects the emissions systems on modern vehicles.
+Headers can cause or exacerbate a lot of noises such as drone.
+Again, this is especially the case with modern engines (1990s and newer).

-• Ultra modified 4 and 6 cylinders are more prone to sound problems than V8s.
-Our current mufflers may not be enough for heavily modded 4 and 6 cylinders.
+- Ultra modified 4 and 6 cylinders are more prone to sound problems than V8s.
+Our current mufflers may not always be enough for heavily modded 4 and 6 cylinders.

 A Note On Deleting Catalytic Converters and Emissions Controls